b81404324df7098a8e021232d7db/Fuck-Pascal-BVM/README.md

 # Fuck-Pascal-BVM

-A brainfuck's virtual machine, written by pascal.
+A brainfuck's compiler(?), written by pascal.

 &ensp;